davebenson/daveb-option-parser/README.md

 whose arguments after the program name will be directly passed to a subprogram.
 They will be captured in the `arguments` member, along with the executable name.

+Calling this function with no arguments is equivalent to calling it with true.

 ### `parse`(_[args]_)
 Parse the command-line arguments.
 If not specified, we process the current process's arguments,